Font Size: Large Small

 Spring Festival Travel Peak

 Trains, as the most economic transportation mode in China, bear much of the traffic.
 Tickets are hard to get during holidays, especially on December 28th, 29th, 30th, and January 1st, 6th, 7th, and 8th in the Chinese lunar calendar.
-Railway stations in China are packed with travelers.
+Railway stations are packed with travelers.

 In addition to the Spring Festival, taickets are also hard to get during other Chinese festivals, such as the National Day Holiday (October 1st - 7th), the May Day Holiday (May 1st – 3rd), and the Mid-autumn Festival Holiday (three days around August 15th in Chinese lunar calendar).